Tennessee convict who testified in Bobo case arrested again

 Hardin County Judge C. Creed McGinley sentenced Autry to eight years in state prison in September after Autry pleaded guilty to solicitation to commit murder and facilitation of especially aggravated kidnapping in the Bobo case.

-Bobo was 20 when she vanished from their home in rural Parsons, Tennessee, in April 2011, prompting a massive search of woods, fields and farms.
+Bobo was 20 when she vanished from her family’s home in rural Parsons, Tennessee, in April 2011, prompting a massive search of woods, fields and farms.
 Her remains were found more than three years later, in September 2014, in woods not far from her home, about 100 miles (160 kilometers) southwest of Nashville.

 Autry testified in the 2017 trial of Zachary Adams, who was found guilty of murder, especially aggravated kidnapping and aggravated rape.
 Adams was sentenced to life in prison plus 50 years.